earthjs/earthjs/README.md

 Awesome interactive globe can be created, dragging to rotate any direction, zooming using scroll mouse or tap, multiple layer of globe with oceanSvg & fauxGlobeSvg, area of land can be plain one svg path or switch with bordered countries for optimized rendering, auto rotate with adjustable speed and ticker to balance between smooth and cpu utilization, point of places is included and lastly sample tool tips of the country.
 All of this can configure on the fly switching to activate, deactivate or adjust speed and ticker.

-Support Canvas in or outside SVG!
+Support Canvas in or outside SVG! some of the canvas plugin implement mouse detection on some area of canvas, hoover, click and double click are supported.

 ## Internal Plugins
 Selected plugins bundled into library: